-While there’s a lot of variability within each category, it serves as a fairly reliable way of cataloging the different effects we can expect from each leaf type.
+While there’s a lot of variability within each category, it is a fairly reliable way of cataloging the different effects we can expect from each leaf type.

 Red Vein Kratom Strains

 Red vein kratom is generally more relaxing and sedating than the other types.
-It’s usually the best option for pain-relief and sleep-support.
-The red color is thought to be the result of the higher 7-hydroxymitragynine concentrations.
+It’s usually the best option for pain relief and sleep support.
+The red color is thought to result from the higher 7-hydroxymitragynine concentrations.